 Beaks Up.
 Speak Up.

 This UTSA initiative coordinates and provides bystander education opportunities to students through training, other programs and social media.
 Beaks Up.
 Speak Up. teaches students how to recognize a harmful situation and how to respond in a way that could positively influence the outcome of that situation.
-Learn more at www.utsa.edu/beaksup/ or 210-458-4136.
+For more information contact firstname.lastname@example.org.

-This peer-led sexual violence prevention program helps students identify the continuum of inappropriate sexual behavior, develop empathy for sexual violence survivors, understand their role in bystander intervention, understand barriers to intervention and how to overcome them, and develop skills to intervene as an active bystander.
-This training is required for all student employees in UTSA's division of Student Affairs.
-It is also available to student groups by request.
-Learn more at www.utsa.edu/beaksup/ or 210-458-4136.
+This national recognized sexual violence prevention program helps students identify the continuum of inappropriate sexual behavior, develop empathy for sexual violence survivors, understand their role in bystander intervention, understand barriers to intervention and how to overcome them, and develop skills to intervene as an active bystander.
+It is also available by request.
+Learn more at https://www.utsa.edu/students/wellbeing/programs/green-dot.html.

 Equal Opportunity Services Presentations